jiahan8/GameOfLife/README.md

 store the array to a new array usleep was use to display the map automatically

+(wrap around) cells will continue in display even they reach the end of the map

 (in C) the 2d array has to be asigned false before display